Article Table of Contents

 Do you spend vacations visiting wineries?
 Weekends buying wine for your growing collection?
 Then pursue your goal of becoming a sommelier!

 A career as a wine connoisseur has a great deal of appeal.
-You have seen the Somm movies; candidates determine a wine’s ingredients, origin, and approximate alcohol content from a sip of the wine.
-Even if you never work a day in your life, make it your goal to earn your sommelier credentials.
+You have seen the Somm movies; candidates determine a wine’s ingredients, origin, and approximate alcohol content from a sip.
+Even if you never work a day, make it your goal to earn your sommelier credentials.

-All skills demand mastering, and this is no different.
+All skills demand practice, and wine is no different.
 Becoming a sommelier takes a lot of direct interaction and training.
 Be prepared to read and study.
 You will need to perform wine services and identify several wines in a blind taste test to earn your certification.
-Becoming a sommelier is not a piece of cake, but when is anything worth achieving easy?
+Becoming a sommelier is not a piece of cake, but when is anything valuable worth achieving quickly?

 Become a Sommelier the Hard Way

 You don’t need formal education or certification to become a restaurant sommelier.
-However, to take this route takes a long time and is far from guaranteed.
-First, you will need to get hired as a waiter at a fine dining restaurant.
-Then, you will have to work your way up to become a head waiter, which may take years.
+However, taking this route takes a long time and is far from guaranteed.
+First, you must get hired as a waiter at a fine dining restaurant.
+Then, it would be best if you worked your way up to become a head waiter, which may take years.
 Expect to change jobs a few times before you get to that level.
 You’ll also have to study wine and keep in contact with the restaurant’s management.
-You want to be the person called up when the sommelier position opens up.
+Finally, you want to be called up when the sommelier position opens up.

 Become a Sommelier the Certified Way

 A more straightforward method is acquiring the needed training at a wine school.
-It will give you the edge against other sommelier candidates, at the very least.
+At the very least, it will give you the edge against other sommelier candidates.
 When deciding on a training course to enroll in, you should choose a wine school that offers sommelier certification (not all wine schools do!)
 If you are not located near one of the top wine schools, you should consider an online wine school, as several now offer sommelier certification.

 The following topics characterize a traditional sommelier course:

-- The history of wine depending on the time, era, and place.
+- The history of wine depends on the time, era, and place.